 Holding the title as one of Hong Kong’s oldest Indian restaurants, Gaylord is, to this day, recognised for its authentic and traditional Indian cuisine.
 Recommended by the Michelin Guide, it should come as no surprise that Gaylord is home to an extensive menu that captures the true essence of North Indian food.

-While it serves many meat-based delicacies like the chicken tikka masala ($148) and the lamb rogan josh ($158), Gaylord also has many vegetarian options such as saag paneer ($118) and dal tadka ($98) that are just as delicious as their meat counterparts.
-Regardless of what your order, the grand culinary experience and service and Gaylord are unlike any other.
+While it serves many meat-based delicacies like chicken tikka masala and lamb rogan josh, Gaylord also has vegetarian options such as saag paneer and dal tadka that are just as delicious as their meat counterparts.
+Regardless of what you order, the grand culinary experience and service and Gaylord are unlike any other.

 Gaylord, 5/F, Prince Tower, 12A Peking Road, Tsim Sha Tsui | (+852) 2376 1001

 Named after a person who prepares, sells, or serves tea, Chaiwala actively embraces the philosophy that life is chai.
-While it presents classic traditional Indian dishes with a modern twist, Chaiwala, situated in the midst of Hong Kong’s party district, is the ideal location for lively and vibrant nights out.
+While it presents classic traditional Indian dishes with a modern twist, Chaiwala, in the heart of Central, is the ideal location for lively nights out.

-Offering delicacies from all across India, the menu takes you on a flavoursome journey as you taste the best of each region—we think the traditional Old Delhi butter chicken ($150) and the signature pani puri with jal jeera ($90) are must-order dishes.
-Its contemporary open kitchen space and lavish interior perfectly complements their thorough menu and provides diners with the ultimate restaurant experience.
+Offering delicacies from all across India, the menu takes you on a flavoursome journey as you taste the best of each region—we think the traditional Old Delhi butter chicken and the signature pani puri with jal-jeera are must-order dishes.
+Its contemporary open kitchen space and lavish interior perfectly complement the restaurant’s thorough menu and provide diners with the ultimate restaurant experience.